Speaking: Vocabulary for Speaking C1

 - Watch a 10-minute clip from a contemporary English-language TV show or movie.

-- Listen carefully for a phrase or reference you don't fully understand.
-It might be an idiom or a reference to a person, place, or event.
+- Listen carefully for a phrase or reference you don't fully understand (an idiom, a name, an event).

 - Write down the phrase and the context in which it was used.

-- This practice trains your ear to listen for language beyond the literal meaning and builds your cultural literacy, which are key C1-level skills.
+- This practice trains your ear to listen for language beyond the literal meaning and builds your cultural literacy.